-Fibromyalgia is known for making people feel crippling and widespread pain all over the body.
+Fibromyalgia rashes is not the most common symptom people associate with fibromyalgia.
+The condition is known for making people feel crippling and widespread pain all over the body.
 Fibromyalgia triggers can vary from person to person.
 The same goes for the symptoms you usually know about or what healthcare providers tell you.
 The usual symptoms are:

 Some people also experience: